urbantumbleweed/ATT-Drive-UI-Framework/VehicleAPI.md

 |seat.seatbelt	|Boolean	|False	|Yes	|Whether or not the seat belt is fasten T/F|

 ##Get Vehicle information
-`Usage: drive.vehicleinfo.get(options).then(resolve, reject);`
+**Usage:** ```drive.vehicleinfo.get(options).then(resolve, reject);```
-Description: The get method returns vehicle information object.
+**Description:** The get method returns vehicle information object.
 ###Parameters:
-`{function} resolve`
-Function called with vehicle information data object if the operation is successful.
+    - {function} resolve - Function called with vehicle information data object if the operation is successful.
 See data object format below.
-`{function} reject Optional`
-Function called in case of error retrieving vehicle information.
+    - {function} reject Optional - Function called in case of error retrieving vehicle information.
-`{object} options Optional`
-"options" object corresponds to a Zone (See Zone data structure below) or any other {attribute : value} that will be used as a filter for returned result.
+    - {object} options Optional - "options" object corresponds to a Zone (See Zone data structure below) or any other {attribute : value} that will be used as a filter for returned result.

-*Returns:* Promise
+**Returns:** Promise

 ####Example: GET vehicle speed
 <pre>var vehicleinfo = drive.vehicleinfo;